JavaHammes/PaintingTool/README.md

-Tool to paint simple shapes
+Tool to paint simple shapes.

-One of the first projects I have ever done
+One of the first projects I have ever done.